Are You Constantly Feeling Tired?

 That’s correct.
 Your liver is always busy performing several hundred duties.

-This three pound, football-shaped organ is constantly on the job.
+This three pound, football-shaped organ is continuously on the job.
 And you need to be thankful it is always on call.
 Did you know that the liver…

 Regulates more than 50,000 enzyme systems to control metabolic activity throughout the entire body

-Plays a key role in stabilizing hormones, including essential sex hormones like testosterone and estrogen
+Plays a crucial role in stabilizing hormones, including essential sex hormones like testosterone and estrogen

 Filters gallons of blood daily, which removes toxic chemicals and bacteria from your system.
 This also includes breaking down ammonia that is manufactured in the colon.
 This keeps you alive.